jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=zjxu1De8npY

-Darth King Charles stood before a crowd of thousands—at the foot of his own chopping block no less—and spoke in his defense.
-And that fact should turn you into a player god today.
-If it doesn't, I don't think anything else will.
+Soon, Darth King Charles stood before a crowd of thousands—at the foot of his own chopping block no less—and spoke in his defense.
+And it was quite the show.

 ## Charles Speaks - The Proof is in the Words

-Public speaking is hard for most everyone.
-For Charles it was impossible, because he had a speech impediment.
+Public speaking is hard for most everyone, and for Charles it was near impossible.
+See Charles had a speech impediment.
 Often called a stammer or stutter.
 No one then, or even now, understands what causes it.
 For a stutterer, talking is like playing guitar with music notes written on the spot by a gremlin.
 Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mili-mili-mili-second.

 But a stutter isn't just about pauses, repetitions, or missing words in a sentence.
 Stuttering is like having a mini-seizure.
 Your body flexes.
 Your neck tenses.
 You stop breathing.
 It's horrible.
 I should know because I suffer from the same affliction as Charles did.